The Argon 18 Gallium Pro is the jewel in the Canadian company's crown - a perfect balance of comfort and high-end performance.

 HDS - Horizontal Dual System - With its Horizontal Dual System (HDS), Argon 18 has succeeded in combining rigidity and comfort, qualities that are typically seen as mutually exclusive.
 The basic idea is simple: our frame tubes are each designed for a specific purpose.

-Argon's lightest frame ever - Sitting at 794 g*, we pushed the limit of their carbon layup. *painted medium frame, all hardware parts included.
+Their lightest frame ever - Sitting at 759g*, they pushed the limit of their carbon lay-up

 Up to 28mm tire clearance - For maximum comfort and compatibility